Paul George's Success and Achievements in Timeline

 A closer look at the biggest achievements of Paul George.
 Awards, milestones, and records that define success.

 Paul George, nicknamed "PG-13", is an American professional basketball player currently playing for the Philadelphia 76ers in the NBA.
-A nine-time NBA All-Star and six-time All-NBA Team selection, his career also includes being a four-time NBA All-Defensive Team member.
-He is known for his all-around game and scoring ability.
+A nine-time NBA All-Star, he has also been selected six times for the All-NBA Team and four times for the NBA All-Defensive Team, marking him as one of the premier players in the league.

 2011: Named to NBA All-Rookie Second Team

-On November 21, 2012, Paul George scored a career-high 37 points and made nine three-pointers in a victory against the New Orleans Hornets, breaking the franchise record for most 3-pointers made in a single game.
+On November 21, 2012, Paul George scored a career-high 37 points and made nine three-pointers, breaking the franchise record for most 3-pointers in a single game, surpassing Reggie Miller.

 May 13, 2013: Named to NBA All-Defensive Second Team